FreeRADIUS/freeradius-server/raddb/README.rst

 ``mods-available/`` directory.
 Modules which can be loaded by the server are placed in the ``mods-enabled/`` directory.
 All of the modules in that directory will be loaded.
-This means that the "instantiate" section of radiusd.conf is less important.
+This means that the ``instantiate`` section of radiusd.conf is less important.
+The only reason to list a module in the ``instantiate`` section is to force ordering when the modules are loaded.

 Modules can be enabled by creating a soft link.
 For module ``foo``, do::